xitop/edzed/docs/new_sblocks.rst

 - what fully defines the internal state?
 - how will be the internal state initialized?
-- what determines the output?
+- how to calculate the output from the internal state?
 - what events will be accepted?
 - what data is expected for particular events?